Same-sex marriage in Belgium: Statistics

-From 2000 to 2014, 698,395 people reported being in a statutory cohabitation.
-In 2014, same-sex couples accounted for 3.2% of all unions.
-Since 2010, the number of newly-established statutory cohabitations has remained relatively constant at around 40,000 new unions per year, almost the same as the number of new marriages per year.
-In 2019, 40,801 new unions were established (compared to 44,270 marriages) and 26,301 unions were dissolved (compared to 22,435 divorces).
+Since 2010, the number of statutory cohabitations contracted every year has remained relatively constant, numbering around 38,000 new unions per year.
+In 2019, 40,801 new unions were registered (compared to 44,270 marriages) and 26,301 unions were dissolved (compared to 22,435 divorces).
+In 2022, same-sex couples accounted for about 4% of all unions.

 Same-sex marriage

-History
+Background and summary

 Same-sex marriage has been legal in Belgium since 1 June 2003, making it the second country in the world to open marriage to same-sex couples, after the Netherlands, and 9 days ahead of the Canadian province of Ontario.
 Legislation to grant marriage rights to same-sex couples was passed by both chambers of the Federal Parliament in November 2002 and January 2003 with the support of most political parties, and received royal assent on 13 February 2003.
 In Belgian public discourse, same-sex marriage is commonly known as "marriage for all" or as "homomarriage".

 In the late 1990s, gay rights organisations in Belgium lobbied for the legalization of same-sex marriage.
 Belgian civil law did not explicitly require that two people be of opposite gender to be able to marry, as this was considered self-evident.
-Private member's bills in the 1990s by Flemish Block senators to add this as an explicit requirement were never considered.
+Private member's bills in the 1990s by Vlaams Blok senators to add this as an explicit requirement were never considered.